-12. Earnings Per Share
+12. Earnings Per Common Unit

-Earnings per share ("EPS") has been computed pursuant to the provisions of SFAS No. 128.
-The following table provides a reconciliation of both the net income and the number of common shares used in the computation of basic EPS, which utilizes the weighted average number of common shares
+Earnings per common unit has been computed pursuant to the provisions of SFAS No. 128.
+The following table provides a reconciliation of both the net income and the number of common units used in the computation of basic earnings per common unit, which utilizes the weighted average number of common units outstanding without regard to the dilutive potential common units, and diluted earnings per common unit, which includes all units, as applicable.

-For the Three Months Ended March 31, 2003 (in thousands, except for per share amounts)
+For the Three Months Ended March 31, 2003 (in thousands, except for per unit amounts)